 We have built a strong digital presence in e-commerce channels for the brand.
 We use owned social media channels, where we have a highly engaged consumer base as a way to communicate with current and potential Vita Coco drinkers in a way that is true to our brand with the goal of entertaining and informing about who we are and what we offer.
 We primarily utilize Instagram, TikTok, Twitter and Facebook.
-These platforms are fundamentally changing the way we engage with our consumers and allow us to directly reach desirable target demographics such as millennials and "Generation Z." This has earned and continues to earn the brand high consumer engagement levels and strong consumer appraisal as Vita Coco currently is the most reviewed and highest-rated coconut water on Amazon their reasons for betting on coconut water.
-Today, Vita Coco continues to leverage relationships with talent and influencers who are aligned with our values and are genuine fans of our brand.
-This team of "real partners" serves as the mouthpiece for the brand, credibly speaking to the products' benefits and amplifying our message across traditional and digital media channels.
-This earned media approach has been very successful at driving awareness and buzz, embedding the brand in pop culture and ultimately driving genuine connections with our consumers.
+These platforms are fundamentally changing the way we engage with our consumers and allow us to directly reach desirable target demographics such as millennials and "Generation Z." This has earned and continues to earn the brand high consumer engagement levels and strong consumer appraisal as Vita Coco currently is the most reviewed and highest-rated coconut water on Amazon.